grafana/beyla/docs/sources/tutorial/index.md

 * [Gin](https://gin-gonic.com/)
 * [gRPC-Go](https://github.com/grpc/grpc-go)

-Additionally, you can also instrument HTTP and HTTPs services written in other languages:
+Additionally, you can also instrument HTTP and HTTPs services written in other languages.
+The following list shows some of the other supported languages and technologies:

-NodeJS, Python, Rust, Ruby, Java (only HTTP), etc.
+* Node.js (HTTP 1.1 and HTTPs with OpenSSL)
+* Python (HTTP 1.1 and HTTPs with OpenSSL)
+* Rust (HTTP 1.1 and HTTPs with OpenSSL)
+* Ruby (HTTP 1.1 and HTTPs with OpenSSL)
+* .NET Core 6+ (HTTP 1.1 and HTTPs with OpenSSL)
+* Java (HTTP 1.1)

+The HTTP 1.1 and OpenSSL support is generic, so services written in different programming languages than those listed above might work, but haven't been tested.

-If at this moment you don't have a concrete executable to instrument, you can create a simple service just for testing.
-Create a `server.go` plain text file and open it in your editor to paste the following code:
+If at this moment you don't have a concrete service to instrument, you can create a simple Go service for testing purposes.
+Create a `server.go` plain text file in the code editor of your choice, and paste the following code:

 ```go
 package main